|

 some persuasive arguments against implementing daylight saving

+time on the farm.
 George Boyce, MP for Carleton, was a lifelong

 farmer who was convinced that introducing daylight saving